“Sono un Italiano, un Italiano vero”

 13- Live the Vespa Dream – Throughout Italy

 If you’ve seen Disney’s Italy-based animated movie Luca, you’ve probably wondered about the little guy’s obsession with Vespas.
-Well, interestingly, it turns out that real Vespas trips are carried out throughout different Italian towns.
+Well, interestingly, it turns out that authentic Vespas trips are carried out throughout different Italian towns.

-You can choose to either ride with a group or do it solo.
+You can choose to ride with a group or solo.
 In group Vespa trips, guides organize the tour by establishing the routes and booking hotel rooms.
-You also have your luggage transferred to a minivan, so you don’t have to worry about it.
-Moreover, you will get to socialize with people from different places around the world.
+Your luggage is transferred to a minivan, so you don’t have to worry about it.
+Moreover, you will get to socialize with people from around the world.

 14- Wine-Tasting Tour – Siena